-Charter and Contract School Structure
+Table Overview of Charter and Contract School Differences

-CHARTER CONTRACT Curriculum Must meet district standards as specified in the Charter School Agreement 1 and may have the option of participating in CPS initiatives.
+TOPIC CHARTER CONTRACT Curriculum Must meet district standards as specified in the Charter School Agreement 1 and may have the option of participating in CPS initiatives.
 Must meet district standards as specified in the Contract School Agreement and may have the option of participating in CPS initiatives.
-School Calendar and Schedule Must meet applicable Illinois State minimums: 300 instructional minutes (5 hours) per day and 185 days per year to ensure 176 days of actual pupil attendance.
-Must meet applicable Illinois State minimums: 300 instructional minutes (5 hours) per day and 185 days per year to ensure 176 days of actual pupil attendance.
-Funding The district funds charters schools between 97% and 103% of the district's Per Capita Tuition Charge (PCTC), as reported in the most recent Annual Financial Report filed with ISBE.
+School Calendar and Schedule Must meet applicable Illinois State minimums of 185 days per year to ensure 176 days of actual pupil attendance.
+Must meet applicable Illinois State minimums of 185 days per year to ensure 176 days of actual pupil attendance.
+Funding CPS funds charter schools according to the Charter Schools statute and the CPS Budget Book.
 Student-Based Budgeting 2 Illinois Teacher Licensure 75% of teachers must be licensed; all special education and English learner teachers must be licensed.
-3 All instructional staff must meet the qualifications set forth in 105 ILCS 5/27A-10.
+3 All instructional staff must either be licensed or meet the alternative qualification requirements set forth in 105 ILCS 5/27A-10.
 100% of teachers must be licensed.
 Every Student Succeeds Act (ESSA) All teachers and administrators in Title I schools must comply with ESSA requirements.
 All teachers and administrators must comply with ESSA requirements.
-Principal Requirements None.
-Must have a Professional Educator License with an Administrative Endorsement.
-Special Education Must follow IDEA, Illinois Special Education Statutes and Regulations, and ISBE and CPS Special Education Policies and Procedures.
-Must follow IDEA, Illinois Special Education Statutes and Regulations, and ISBE and CPS Special Education Policies and Procedures.
-Policies for Student Conduct Policies must comply with Illinois Charter Schools Law and other applicable laws.
-Must follow CPS Student Code of Conduct.